courthub74/viking_arena_time_card/README.md

 ### Next thing

+\*Make the Weekly Schedule modal manager side function like the calendar employee side

-\*Make the page body freeze and whiteout when modal clicked
+\*~Make the page body freeze and whiteout when modal clicked~

 \*~Set up the weekly calendar page~